 - Promote cooperative partnerships between the federal government and landowners to reduce the Endangered Species Act’s burden on local economies.

 - Educate policymakers about the tremendous local, national, and global economic implications of water policy and promote the use of sound science in setting such policy.
 Closely monitor supply and ownership issues and water quality concerns, including recent enforcement efforts targeting unregulated storm water discharges.

 - Oppose legislative or regulatory barriers that could hinder the growth of biotechnology at the national and international levels, including opposing regulations that impair unfettered marketplace activity; monitoring food labeling requirements, standards, and monitoring expanded controls on previously unregulated commodities; and undertaking efforts, where appropriate, to communicate the desirable benefits of biotechnology.

 - Promote revisions to the National Environmental Policy Act (NEPA) to allow projects to go through environmental reviews expeditiously, with coordinated, simultaneous reviews by each of the relevant agencies.
 Establish a shorter time period for those seeking judicial review.

 - Work to amend the Patient Protection and Affordable Care Act (PPACA) through commonsense changes to employer requirements, taxation and other burdens created under the law as implementation accelerates.

-- Support association health plans, which would serve as purchasing pools for small businesses;
+- Support codifying association health plans, utilizing language similar to the current USDOL Association Health Plan regulations, which serve as purchasing pools for small businesses;

 - Support federal medical liability reform;